 The majority of homeowners will not mess around with the electric meter or service disconnect and leave these up to the utility company or hire an electrician.
 However, you might work with the electrical panel.

-Also, be sure to properly label any connections you make and update them with any changes....
+Be sure to properly label any connections you make and update them with any changes.
 Accidentally turning off the lights on your wife in the bathroom when you meant to disconnect the kitchen may lead to some choice words.

 07 of 09

 New appliances come with their own electrical challenges, which is why many people choose to pay for the installation.
-Yet, if you're a true DIY-er, you can install a dishwasher without problems.
+If you're a true DIY-er, you can install a dishwasher without problems.